animatlabs/animatlabs.github.io/_posts/2026-03-14-dotnet-docker-traefik.md

 ## I Kept a Port Spreadsheet

 Five .NET services, a React frontend, Redis, and PostgreSQL.
-I had a text file tracking which port belonged to which.
-Service A on 5000, Service B on 5001, the frontend on 3000.
+I had a text file.
+Service A on 5000.
+Service B on 5001.
+Frontend on 3000.

 Someone would clone the repo, run `dotnet run`, and Service A would crash because their machine already had something on 5000.
+Every.
+Single.
+Time.

 I added instructions to the README: "Change the port in launchSettings.json."
 Nobody read them.
 I changed the ports.
 Someone else changed them back.
+I gave up.

 Traefik fixed all of this.
-Every service runs on the same internal port.
-Routing happens by hostname.
-Here's the setup I use.
+Every service runs on the same internal port, and routing happens by hostname instead of port number.

 **You can access the entire code from my** [GitHub Repo](https://github.com/animat089/playground/tree/main/TraefikDotNet){: .btn .btn--primary}

 ## The docker-compose

-This is the full thing.
-Traefik plus two .NET services:

 ```yaml
 services: